 We represent local authorities in negotiations with trade unions and the government over pay and conditions.
 We also advise local authorities and related employers on national negotiating machinery.

 We provide advice and guidance on workforce issues and employment law, and help councils develop a framework for their roles and responsibilities as employers.

 And from strategy through to action and evaluation, our consultancy service delivers advice and support to help local authorities solve their HR problems.

 Comprehensive information and advice for HR teams about the transfer of public health staff in to local government.
-It includes the final details of transfer schemes that councils are strongly recommended to read.
-This information will remain in place after 1 April 2013 and new documents will be added as necessary.
+Latest update includes the Training of Public Health Speciality Registrars published November 2013.

 A strategy developed with the Health and Safety Executive recognising that everyone has a role to play in improving health and safety including employers, workers, contractors and trade unions.